17th Infantry Battalion (Philippines): History

 On 18 December 1996, MAJ Honorato S Delos Reyes (FA) PA assumed command covering the same AOR pursuant to Section II, General Orders Nr 638, H5ID dated 13 December 1996.
 The commitment of the unit was continued with the efficient application of TRIAD Concept.
 During MAJ Delos Reyes' incumbency, the unit spearheaded the first ever SRA-CIVAC in Gamu, Isabela held on 19–21 July 1997.
 This SRA-CIVAC was the basis for the subsequent Philippine Army Program which was later dubbed as the Community Assistance for Rural Empowerment through Social Services (CARES) Program.
 The program which benefited thousands of indigent individuals was so successful that it was conducted in other municipalities in Isabela namely: Burgos, Mallig and Delfin Albano before MAJ Delos Reyes' term ended.

-On 16 May 1998, LTC Rufinito Y Cordova INF (GSC) PA started his stint as the new Battalion Commander of the unit.
-With fervor and steadfast commitment, he led the unit on its mission of preserving peace through the application of TRIAD Concept and administrative matters.
-Under his able leadership, the unit produced the most number of awardees in the field of combat.
-Most glaring of which is the eight personnel awarded with Gold Cross Medal for gallantry in action by no less than LT General Raul S Urgello, Commanding General, Philippine Army in two separate and distinct occasions.
-These laudable performances have paved the way in the unit realization of another award, Best Battalion for Operation, 3rd Quarter CY-98.
+On 16 May 1998, LTC Rufinito Y Cordova INF (GSC) PA became the Battalion Commander of the unit.
+He led the unit on its mission of preserving peace through the application of the TRIAD Concept and administrative matters.
+Under his leadership, the unit produced the most number of awardees in the field of combat.
+Eight personnel were awarded with the Gold Cross Medal for gallantry in action by LT General Raul S Urgello, Commanding General, Philippine Army on two separate occasions.
+The unit was also awarded Best Battalion for Operation, 3rd Quarter CY-98.

 On 16 March 1999, LTC Gominto B Pirino INF (GSC) PA assumed command pursuant to Section II, General Orders Nr 75, H5ID dated 16 March 1999 covering the same Area of Operation (AO).
 Since the assumption of LTC Pirino, the unit conducted 18 battalion-size operations, 37 company-size operations, 979 platoon/small unit strike operations and six resource control operations that resulted to three unit-initiated encounters, killing of one amazon identified as “Silvia Tao-il”, wounding of one “Genevieve Pedro Dapay-os” and three other unidentified, capture of three “Exequiel Basilan Coloma, Francisco Licuanan and his wife Flor and the surrender of one “Joel Sumayen @Jun.

 On 28 March 2000, MAJ Fernando B Felix (FA) PA assumed command pursuant to Section II, General Orders Nr 129, H5ID dated 22 March 2000 with the same AOR.
 During the tenure of the new Commanding Officer, the Battalion Headquarters was relocated from Brgy Gaddani, Tayum to Brgy Tagodtod, Lagangilang, both of Abra on 01 December 2001.

 During his incumbency, the unit launched series of major and minor operations that resulted to the recovery of eight HPFAs, two LPFAs and the killing of one CT member Alias de Castro and the surrender of five CT elements namely: James Bautista @Joshua, Leo Maliongan @Yolan, Silvestre Y Garcia @Julius and Jay Donato Asbucat @Refie/Eugene.